KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 "Don’t have stats, but this feels like the most diverse DjangoCon US I’ve ever been to.
 Particularly excited at how many Africans we have speaking and attending, starting with Abigail Mesrenyame Dogbe‘s inspiring keynote “Finding Purpose in Open Source Through Community Building.” #DjangoConUS"
 ![](recap-of-djangocon-us-2023-images/don't-have-stats.png)

+Abigail and I have been following each other on social media for quite a while.
+I was really excited to meet her in person!

 Me and Abigail
 ![](recap-of-djangocon-us-2023-images/me-and-abigail.jpg)

 [HTML-ivating your Django web app's experience with HTMX, AlpineJS, and streaming HTML](https://2023.djangocon.us/talks/html-ivating-your-django-web-app-s-experience-with-htmx-alpinejs-and-streaming-html/)